finnmayhew/Finns-Minecraft-Maze-Generator/README.md

 The shell will prompt you to specify the maze size in rooms.
 Each room is one chunk (16 by 16 blocks).

-Once the maze is generated, move the folder `maze/mazeworld` into your Minecraft world saves.
-When you log into the world, the maze will generate.
-There's a lobby area you can wait in while this happens and while other people are connecting to your server.
+Once the maze is generated, move the folder `maze/mazeworld` to your server folder.
+When you start the server, the maze will generate.
+Wait in the lobby until everyone has joined.

 ## Gameplay